Highfield |

 Who pays, and when is payment due?

-Once the arrangements and price of end-point assessment have been agreed with the employer and end-point assessment organisation (EPAO), this must be detailed in the contract between Highfield and the main provider.
+Once the arrangements and price of assessment have been agreed with the employer and assessment organisation, this must be detailed in the contract between Highfield and the main provider.

 What about resits and retakes